 Teak vs. Eucalyptus

-Both teak and eucalyptus are strong and long-lasting woods and can make good furniture.
-But when it comes to comparing both, woodworkers prefer teak over eucalyptus.
+Both Teak and Eucalyptus are strong and long-lasting woods and can make good furniture.
+But when it comes to comparing both, woodworkers prefer Teak over Eucalyptus.
 Teak has the advantage of a high mineral content which prevents the wood from cracking.
-The natural oil present in teak prevents rotting and keeps insects at bay even in areas of high moisture.
+The natural oil present in Teak prevents rotting and keeps insects at bay even in high moisture areas.

 Maintenance and Care

-Other than occasional cleaning for the removal of surface dirt, teak needs almost no maintenance.
-You can give teak wood a scrub with soap and water followed by a rinse with clean water, and the wood gets restored.
+Other than occasional cleaning for the removal of surface dirt, Teak needs almost no maintenance.
+You can give teak wood a scrub with soap and water followed by a rinse with clean water.

-You need to give eucalyptus a light sanding once a year to clear the surface of contaminants.
-Over-sanding might remove the natural silver weathered look of the wood as a result of being exposed to the elements.
+It would help if you gave Eucalyptus a light sanding once a year to clear the surface of contaminants.
+Over-sanding might remove the natural silver, weathered look of the wood due to being exposed to the elements.

-Teak is a highly coveted wood because of its high durability, long lifespan and good looks.
+Teak is a highly coveted wood because of its high durability, long lifespan, and good looks.
 These factors have contributed to its over-exploitation and subsequent shortage.
-The result is that legal teak is a highly expensive wood that grows in plantations where thee strict control exists on its cultivation, logging and sale.
+The result is that legal Teak is a costly wood that grows in plantations where strict control exists on its cultivation, logging, and sale.

-Eucalyptus on the other hand is more readily available.
+Eucalyptus, on the other hand, is more readily available.
 Although eucalyptus leaves are the staple diet of koala bears in Australia, there are enough trees to go around to satisfy our furry friends as well as ourselves.
-Eucalyptus also grows far more rapidly than teak.
-All these factors make eucalyptus a much cheaper wood than teak.
+Eucalyptus also grows far more rapidly than Teak, and all these factors make Eucalyptus a much cheaper wood than Teak.

 The Forest Stewardship Council (FSC) is the authority that sets the standards for ensuring that forests are protected from over-exploitation.
-Particularly with teak, a lot of illegal trading goes on.
-Teak and eucalyptus grow on plantations that are controlled by the FSC, to meet the growing demand but preventing deforestation.
+Particularly with Teak, many illegal trading goes on, and Teak and Eucalyptus grow on plantations that the FSC controls to meet the growing demand while preventing deforestation.

 The FSC ensures that the timber that you buy in the market comes from plantations that meet the requirements specified by them.
-The main feature of such plantations is that they replant trees so that they replenish adequately those that they harvest.
+The main feature of such plantations is that they replant trees to replenish those they harvest adequately.
 Always check for the FSC seal while buying lumber.

-Finally, we come to the question – which is better, teak or eucalyptus.
-Teak is highly popular due to its durability and long life.
-Eucalyptus is also durable and if maintained properly can last quite long, if not as long as teak.
+Finally, we come to the question – which is better, Teak or Eucalyptus.
+Teak is popular due to its durability and long life, and Eucalyptus is also durable and, if maintained properly, can last quite long, if not as long as Teak.

-Ultimately, if you have to choose between teak vs. eucalyptus, the first preference would be teak.
+Ultimately, if you have to choose between Teak vs. Eucalyptus, the first preference would be Teak.
 But you would have to consider two main factors here – availability and cost.
-If you cannot procure teak easily, you can go with eucalyptus, and similarly if you need a cheaper option or other teak wood alternatives.
+If you cannot procure Teak easily, you can go with Eucalyptus, and similarly, you need a cheaper option or other teak wood alternatives.

-Today we also get artificially produced teak such as FlexiTeek, which is also a great alternative to natural teak, which we discuss at length in another interesting post.
-If you are looking for durable wood for your woodworking projects, teak, eucalyptus, or any of the teak wood alternatives will serve you well.
+Today we also get artificially produced Teak such as FlexiTeek, a great alternative to natural Teak, which we discuss at length in another interesting post.
+If you are looking for durable wood for your woodworking projects, Teak, Eucalyptus, or any teak wood alternatives will serve you well.
 With the information in this post, we are sure that you can now get suitable wood for your next woodworking project.